 The seasonal appearance described above has held through the next decade: abundant in April-September, with a tailing off in October and the first half of November.
 There are rare yet repeated sightings in the December-March period, such that the bird has been seen in every month, around a clear peak in July.
 The kingfisher is generally seen or heard during its frequently-raucous passages along watercourses with generally-good rates of flow, such as Trout Creek.

 It is usually seen singly, or in pairs.
 They are wary, typically revealing themselves as they fly away from their perch, upon which you have intruded unawares, with that angry-sounding rattling call.
-At the time of writing, the last sighting was of an individual flying noisily downstream over Trout Creek, on a mild day, 05 November 2020, the first sighting of the species since 22 September.
+In late 2020, the last sighting was of an individual flying noisily downstream over Trout Creek, on a mild day, 05 November 2020, the first sighting of the species since 22 September.

 The typical nesting site of this species is a burrow dug by the bird in sand, clay or gravel banks (Bent, 1940, pp.111-129).
 The birds have relatively few natural enemies, although rare cases of predation by a red-tailed hawk or persecution by an eastern kingbird have been described (ibid., pp.124-125).